thaabomb/cheatsheet/PLANNING.md

 ## Iteration 002
 We should probably create separate classes for each of the different quantities and store the constant valued functions as methods of the class.
 ## Iteration 003
 I don't think we need to use functions.
-Variables will probably suffice and they will make the code clearer.
+Variables (properties of the class) will probably suffice and they will make the code clearer.
 ## Iteration 004
 It would be nice if there was a way to introduce a new unit to the system by specifying a single conversion to a known unit and then the system would automatically create conversions to all other known units.
 Not sure how to pull that off.